 Accreditation Yoga Bananas®

-Yoga Bananas is a member of and endorsed by the Independent Yoga Network, a network of independent Yoga teachers and Teacher Training Schools dedicated to the preservation of the spirit and practice of Yoga as a deep and genuine inner enquiry.
+Over the years we have been endorsed by the Independent Yoga Network, a network of independent Yoga teachers and Teacher Training Schools dedicated to the preservation of the spirit and practice of Yoga as a deep and genuine inner enquiry.
 Even though the IYN originally came together to resist the many forces threatening to undermine the spirit and diversity of Yoga, they have grown into a multifaceted resource for the Yoga community at large.
 You need to have completed a minimum 200 hour yoga course to join.
-Yoga Bananas is a Continuing Educational trainer for the Yoga Alliance US, which will benefit international students, 28 contact Continuing Educational Units and a minimum of 12 non-contact Continual Educational Units can be added to your profile if you are a current member of this organisation.
+We have been a Continuing Educational trainer for the Yoga Alliance US, to benefit international students, 28 contact Continuing Educational Units and a minimum of 12 non-contact Continual Educational Units can be added to your profile if you are a current member of this organisation.
 You need to have completed a minimum 200 hour yoga course to join.
 Yoga Bananas is a member of the Yoga Alliance Professionals and 28 contact Vocational Training hours and a minimum of 12 non-contact Vocational Training hours can be added to your profile if you are a member of this organisation.

 A Note on Yoga Teacher Training Accreditation: